 Because these three are cultured, they are not satisfied.

 Appearing plain, embracing simplicity, with little selfishness and few desires.

-Extinguish learning and worry will disappear.
-What is the difference between yes and no?
+Extinguish learning and there will be no sadness.
+What is the difference between yea and nay?

 What is the difference between good and evil?

 The uncultivated, not yet centred, cannot not fear.